 You will be responsible for reporting your course completion to your insurance carrier to receive the state-mandated 10% discount.
 We will send you a certificate of completion to submit to your insurance company.

-You can take the course every 18 months; this will reduce 4 points on your driving record.
+You can take the defensive driving course every 18 months; this will reduce up to 4 points on your driving record.

-You may complete a New York PIRP course once every 3 years (36 months) to maintain your lower insurance rate.
+You may also take a course once every 3 years (36 months) to maintain your lower insurance rate.